rcbops/osp-mnaio/README.rst

     access to a X11 client, then make use of X over SSH to connect to the virt-manager application.
 Using X over SSH is covered in https://www.cyberciti.biz/faq/apple-osx-mountain-lion-mavericks-install-xquartz-server/
+    Basically load XQuartz, ssh -Y <ip_of_mnaio> and then run virt-manager.
+    This should provide a view of all VMs and you can watch consoles during install.

 WINDOWS:
     If you're running Windows, you can install virt-viewer from the KVM Download